-This month is about scary jack-o-lanterns, delicious pumpkin pies and hearty butternut casseroles.
-During the holidays garbage disposers and sink drains will be doing double duty with all the kitchen activities.
-Every year, plumbers gets calls to repair garbage disposals and kitchen sink drains, clogged with slimy, stringy pumpkin pulp and seeds.
+This month is about scary jack-o-lanterns, delicious pumpkin pies, and hearty butternut casseroles.
+During the holiday's garbage disposals and sink drains will be doing double duty with all the kitchen activities.
+Every year, plumbers get calls to repair garbage disposals and kitchen sink drains, clogged with slimy, stringy pumpkin pulp and seeds.

 To keep the plumbing system in your home running smoothly, it's best to avoid clogged drains by adhering to some practical rules.
 Here are a few drain saving tips you can do to avoid clogged drains:

 - Separate pumpkin seeds from the pulp.
 Lightly salt and roast them for a tasty, healthy treat.
 Never put pumpkin pulp or seeds down the sink drain, garbage disposer, or down the toilet.